Frequently asked questions: public sector rebates

 Do I need to have a contractor install the equipment for the rebate?

-I am a landlord of an eligible public sector property.
+I am a landlord of an eligible commercial property.
 Am I eligible for the rebates?

 - Installation address